kylejones200/psis_4700_applied_ai/webslides/topic_How-Computers-See.md

 ## Example: Image Classification

-A camera captures an image of a bird.
+A camera captures an image of a bird
-The model compares pixel patterns to known examples.
+The model compares pixel patterns to known examples
 Output: "sparrow – 97% confidence."
 That probability comes from how strongly the matrix matches learned features